-- 27.9.1 The quorum of a meeting will be one quarter of the whole number of Members.
+27.9.1 The quorum of a meeting of Council will be one quarter of the whole number of Members.
 During any meeting if the Chair counts the number of Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chair.
-If they don't fix a date, the remaining business will be considered at the next ordinary meeting. - 27.9.2 In the case of the Planning Committee, the quorum must be 50% in accordance with the Local Authorities (Standing Orders) (Wales) (Amendment) Regulations 2017.
+If they don't fix a date, the remaining business will be considered at the next ordinary meeting.